FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 - [`transition-timing-function`](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function)
 - [`transition-delay`](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-delay)

-We defined two properties to be transitioned; `font-size` and `opacity`, with different timings as well.
+We defined two transition properties with different timings: `font-size` and `opacity`.
 That's why we can see the font size change much faster, and the opacity keeps changing even after the font size has fully transitioned.

 Because we didn't define the color as a transition property, it changes to red immediately on hover.